 The Web of Knowledge is a prime source of citation data, comprising four databases: the Science, Social Sciences, and Arts and Humanities Citation Indexes.
 Users are able to search current and retrospective information from approximately 8,500 of the most prestigious, high impact research journals in the world.
 It also lists how many times an article has been cited and who has sited it.

-- Go to the Web of Knowledge database
+- Go to the Web of Science database

-Google Scholar also provides citation data for journal articles, but generally will return fewer results than Web of Knowledge or Cambridge Scientific Abstracts.
+Google Scholar also provides citation data for journal articles, but generally will return fewer results than Web of Knowledge.
 However, Google Scholar will also find citations in non-traditional formats such as academic web pages and pre-prints and will often identify new citations more quickly than Web of Knowledge.

 - Go to Google Scholar